rootsical/graffle/docs/project_structure.md

   - main.test.js
 - **views/** *views are written in html but considering handlebars templating engine*
   - main.index
-- .babelrc
+- .babelrc *configuration for transpiling with babel*
 - .gitattributes
 - .gitignore *lists what should be ignored for git repo*
-- README.md  *links to further documentation in the docs dir*
+- README.md  *project documentation with links to further info in the docs dir*
-- gulpfile.babel.js
+- gulpfile.babel.js *gulp tasks defined here*
+- markdown.json *configuration to compile docs with markdown-include*
 - package.json *lists project info and package dependencies*